Most Visited Cities in the World in 2025

 Chart 4.
 Regional arrivals (UN Tourism, 2025).
 Units: million arrivals.

-Regional totals provide the macro backdrop for city-level rankings: Europe remains the largest destination region by arrivals, while Asia & Pacific continues to recover and expand.
+Regional totals provide the macro backdrop for city rankings, but they are not the same measurement layer as the city table above.
+Europe remains the largest destination region by arrivals, while Asia & Pacific continues to recover and expand, which helps explain why several Asian city destinations still sit near the top of the global city ranking.

-Arrivals at city scale are a systems test: capacity, process and resident tolerance determine whether volume becomes value.
+At city scale, arrivals are a systems test: capacity, process and resident tolerance decide whether volume turns into durable local value.

 The same arrivals number can represent either a scalable economic engine or a governance stress test.
-Interpreting “most visited” therefore requires pairing volume with operational capacity and value capture (stay length, spend per trip, dispersion across districts and seasons).
+Interpreting “most visited” therefore requires pairing volume with operational capacity and value capture: stay length, spend per trip, seasonal dispersion, accommodation pressure and service quality.
+It also requires caution about precision, because city-level tourism rankings are more editorially assembled than country-level UN Tourism arrival series.

 Policy takeaways